-The Corps places recent UVA graduates in high schools throughout the Commonwealth to work alongside counselors and other college access organizations.
+The Corps places recent college graduates in high schools throughout the Commonwealth to work alongside school counselors on college and career readiness.
 These near-peer College Advisers assist high school students and their families with college searches, essay writing, SAT/ACT prep, college applications, FAFSA completion, scholarship searches, college visits, and successfully transitioning to post-secondary education.
 Since 2005, our Advisers have done the following:

 - 29,783 classroom visits and workshops

 - 15,345 meetings with parents

 - 12,161 assisted on SAT/ACT preparation